-- b) Written information alone is often not sufficient; face to face meetings with the neighbouring countries are encouraged, to present and discuss the planned MSP process. - c) Direct communication to stakeholders on the planned undertaking to stakeholders is also important both in the country itself and in the neighbouring countries.
-The competent authorities will therefore be prepared to travel to the neighbouring countries in the early stages of elaboration of a maritime spatial plan and explain their plans and intentions, if asked by the National MSP contact points of the countries influenced by the plan.
-Alternatively contact points from neighbouring countries are invited to the country which prepares the plan, Since such a meeting would provide a possibility of more holictis discussion about the plan envisaged.
-The outcomes of Bi-lateral and multilateral discussions should be distributed to All neighbouring countries by the competent authorities.

-c)d) Language is a critical issue in this process:
+207b) Written information alone is often not sufficient; face to face meetings with the208neighbouring countries are encouraged, to present and discuss the planned MSP process.

+- 209 c) Direct communication to stakeholders on the planned undertaking is also important both in the country itself and in the neighbouring countries.
+The competent authorities will 210 211 therefore be prepared to travel to the neighbouring countries in the early stages of 212 elaboration of a maritime spatial plan and explain their plans and intentions, if asked by the National MSP contact points of the countries influenced by the plan.
+Alternatively 213 214 contact points from neighbouring countries are invited to the country which prepares the 215 plan, Since such a meeting would provide a possibility of more holictis discussion about the plan envisaged.
+The outcomes of Bi-lateral and multilateral discussions should be distributed 216 217 to All neighbouring countries by the competent authorities. - d) Language is a critical issue in this process:

 - a.
 The MSP technical language needs to be explained.
-To avoid misunderstanding the different stages of MSP, the respective aims, outputs and tools need to be clearly explained. - b.
-The competent authorities will be ready to make available relevant information in English, [and preferably also in the languages of the neighbouring countries] Poland proposes do delete what is in the bracket.
+To avoid misunderstanding the different stages of MSP, the respective aims, outputs and tools need to be clearly explained. - 222b.
+The competent authorities will be ready to make available relevant information in223English, [and preferably also in the languages of the neighbouring countries] Poland224proposes do delete what is in the bracket.

-3.5 Strengthening informal transboundary cooperation processes
+225 3.5 Strengthening informal transboundary cooperation processes

-In parallel- with- a-the_described_above processes- of -informing- neighbouring -countriesdescribed_above, -informal processes -of co-operation i.e. exchanging information and experience will be strengthened.
+In parallel with the processes of informing neighbouring countries described above, informalprocesses of co-operation i.e. exchanging information and experience will be strengthened.

-- a) Informal routes of communication will be established between the relevant authorities before a maritime spatial plan is drafted, as this can facilitate the informal supply of information outside the narrow confines of (potentially restrictive) formal channels. - b) Informal discussions can be initiated as a useful vehicle for brokering common solutions. - c) Informally agreed solutions then need to be endorsed through the formal channels, e.g. to the extent to whichthat remarks and suggestions raised in the consultation process will be taken into consideration. - d) The Aauthorities responsible for MSP will be in regular contact with each other, in order to build trust, and also to know who to communicate with during formal processes.
+- a) Informal routes of communication will be established between the relevant authorities before a maritime spatial plan is drafted, as this can facilitate the informal supply of information outside the narrow confines of (potentially restrictive) formal channels. - b) Informal discussions can be initiated as a useful vehicle for brokering common solutions. - c) Informally agreed solutions then need to be endorsed through formal channels, e.g. to the extent that remarks and suggestions raised in the consultation process will be taken into consideration. - 235 d) Authorities responsible for MSP will be in regular contact with each other, in order to build 236 trust, and also to know who to communicate with during formal processes.

-4 Recommendations for transboundary pan-Baltic cooperation on MSP:
+237 4 Recommendations for transboundary pan-Baltic 238 cooperation on MSP:

-4.1 Continuing policy guiding at pan-Baltic level
+239 4.1 Continuing policy guiding at pan-Baltic level

-- 242 It is recommended that VASAB (CSPD/BSR) and HELCOM HoD will continue their role as a facilitator 243 of pan-Baltic MSP development by providing a forum for: - Exchange on MSP strategies and policies of their Member States - Exchange on political decisions on transboundary consultation in principle. - 246 Practical cooperation in this field will be steered by the HELCOM and VASAB Working Group on 247 Maritime Spatial Planning (HELCOM-VASAB MSP WG).
-The HELCOM-VASAB MSP WG concentrates - 248 mainly on practical issues and preparation of decision-making of pan-Baltic scope and relevance.
+240 It is recommended that VASAB (CSPD/BSR) and HELCOM HOD will continue their role as a facilitator241 of pan-Baltic MSP development by providing a forum for:

+- Exchange on MSP strategies and policies of their Member States - Exchange on political decisions on transboundary consultation in principle.

+Practical cooperation in this field will be steered by the HELCOM and VASAB Working Group on Maritime Spatial Planning (HELCOM-VASAB MSP WG).
+The HELCOM-VASAB MSP WG concentrates mainly on practical issues and preparation of decision-making of pan-Baltic scope and relevance.

-4.2 Creating and facilitating Expert Groups for pertinent MSP topics and issues and implementing their results
+247 4.2 Creating and facilitating Expert Groups for pertinent MSP topics and issues and 248 implementing their results

-It is recommended that the key pointmain focus of pan-Baltic co-operation beis in presentation of actual MSP plans (or outcomes from the practitioners forum/projects), in order to develop and present ways of solving different planning issues The issues requiring the prolicy support will be brought to prolicy level (VASAB CSPD and HELCOM HoD).
+It is recommended that the main focus of pan-Baltic co-operation be actual MSP plans (or outcomes from the practitioners forum/projects), in order to develop and present ways of solving different planning issues The issues requiring policy support will be brought to policy level (VASAB CSPD and HELCOM HoD).